R & D tax credits

 That you cannot claim for activities where you made a charge to your customer

-– this is not true, you can claim for all activities where you held the financial and commercial risk on achieving the outcomes.
+– this is not true, you can claim for all activities where you held the financial/commercial risk on the success of the development project.

 That you have to own the resulting Intellectual Property from your R&D activities

 – this is no longer the case as this requirement was dropped in 2009.

 Retrospective claims can be made going back two years based on a company’s accounting year-end – i.e. during the current year you can claim for the last two completed accounting years.
 If you have already paid corporation tax on trading profits in those years, a R&D claim will result in the repayment of overpaid taxes.
 This can be a substantial ‘windfall’ of cash straight to your bottom line.